Teri Reindel, March 13, 2019

 In North America, as you can see below, the standard mains power is 115V AC at 60Hz.
 Outside of North America; the standard is 230V AC at 50Hz.

 There are exceptions of course, such as Japan, where there are multiple frequency standards.
-In fact, there are regions of Japan operating at 50Hz and others operating at 60Hz.
+In fact, the electric frequency is different on either side of the Fujigawa River in Shizuoka Prefecture and Itoigawa City in Niigata Prefecture, with 50Hz in the east and 60Hz in the west.
 To make matters more interesting, Japan operates with 100V AC mains voltage.
 Most important, for global citizens taking their valued electronics, simply using plug adapters are NOT always enough!

 Clarifying Power Converter Terminology